cgwire/kitsu/docs/getting-started-production/README.md

 [Pipeline Customization](../customization-pipeline/README.md#task-type)

-## Introduction to Kitsu global page
+## Introduction to Kitsu global Page

 Welcome to the global asset page of Kitsu.